Psychiatry Residency Postgraduate Year 1

-- 3.5 blocks (12 weeks) of internal medicine
+- 12 weeks of internal medicine

-- 0.5 blocks (2 weeks) of ambulatory care medicine
+- 2 weeks of ambulatory care medicine

-- 0.5 blocks (2 weeks) of emergency medicine
+- 2 weeks of emergency medicine

-- 2 blocks (8 weeks) of neurology
+- 8 weeks of neurology

-- 14 to 16 weeks) on inpatient psychiatry units
+- 14 to 16 weeks on inpatient psychiatry units

 All residents complete their medicine rotations by April of the PGY-1 year.
 There are opportunities for dedicated research time for select individual residents interested in a research career.

-Internal Medicine Clinical Training for Residents
+Internal Medicine and Emergency Medicine Clinical Training for Residents

-Medicine rotations occur in the inpatient medical services of NYC Health + Hospitals/Bellevue, NYU Langone’s Tisch Hospital, and the VA NY Harbor Healthcare System.
-While on these rotations, you function as a first-year medical intern.
-Supervision and didactics, as well as on-call experiences, align with the policies of the assigned service and hospital.
-Medicine residents function on a two-week night float system.
-In addition, you rotate for two weeks in ambulatory care medicine and two weeks in emergency medicine at Bellevue.
+Medicine rotations take place at NYC Health + Hospitals/Bellevue, NYU Langone’s Tisch Hospital and Kimmel Pavilion, as well as the VA NY Harbor Healthcare System.
+While on these rotations, you learn alongside our interdisciplinary colleagues, functioning as an internal medicine or emergency medicine intern.
+Supervision and didactics, as well as on-call experiences, align with the structure of the assigned service and hospital.
+The majority of your formal medicine training (10 weeks) takes place on internal medicine wards during the day.